Autumn Term 1 2022

 In class we also have a wide range of non-fiction books linked to our topics so that the children can read about lots of real life subjects rather than just sticking to fiction.
 At the moment we have non-fiction books about the water cycle, rivers and coasts, human biology and inspirational people in sport.

-We also have a selection of fiction books carefully linked to the topic of rivers and journeys.
+We also have a selection of fiction books and poetry carefully linked to the topic of rivers and journeys.
 Mrs Ward has read these and recommended these to the children, and there is a lovely range of challenge in the books too – if you fancy a shorter book with some pictures but a superb story line, then you could read Michael Morporgo’s This Morning I Met a Whale: this book is really powerful and stirs up great emotion when you read about the relationship between the boy and the whale.
 If you fancy something with animals in, then you could read River Singers by Tom Moorhouse.
 If you fancy something with humans as the main characters, you could choose Journey to the River Sea which has a strong river theme of adventure.
-There are plenty so give them a try.
+There are plenty so give them a try!

 It’s only week one and Year 6 have already proved themselves to be willing and capable of being challenged in maths.
 They have completed some really tricky problem solving to show their understanding of place value, comparing and ordering numbers up to 10,000,000 so far and including decimals.
 Their self assessments at the end of lessons is showing a really good attitude to challenge and learning – having a growth mind-set and seeing challenge as a good thing will really help the children to progress with their maths.
 It needs to feel challenging!

 Year 6 have made a quick start to their first Science topic of the year – the Human Body.